Info for Exhibitors and Presenters

 - Promotions: We will provide a link on our website for each Maker once payment has been received.

 - Electricity: If you provide details of your power requirements, we will make certain you have this power available at your booth area.
 Please bring your own surge protectors and/or power strips for power distribution at your booth.
 On-site power requests cannot be guaranteed.
-Any excessive power will require approval.
+Any excessive power will require approval in advance.

 - Water: If your exhibit requires any form of water, please let us know so we can place you near a water source.

-- Radio Frequency: Due to the nature of the event, please advise if you plan to use radio frequencies and if so, at what frequency and/or frequencies and the amount of power you are using so we can coordinate placement and usage.
+- Radio frequency: Due to the nature of the event, please let us know if you plan to use radio frequencies, and if so, at what frequency and/or frequencies, and the amount of power you are using so we can coordinate placement and usage.

-- Fire and Safety or Hazard issues: If your project can be considered hazardous or a concern for the Seattle Center, especially fire safety, please be sure to notify us as soon as possible so that we can include these details in our Safety Plan.
+- Fire and safety or hazard issues: If your project can be considered hazardous or can present a concern for EMP Museum—especially fire safety—please be sure to notify us as soon as possible so that we can include these details in our Safety Plan.
 All open flames are strictly prohibited.
-As part of the setup process, we will need you to declare all hazardous materials that you have with you, as this will help in determining the best storage and overall safety concerns of such material.
+As part of the setup process, we will need you to declare all hazardous materials in your possession as this will help to determine the best storage and overall safety precautions to take.

-- Damage Liability: No drilling of holes, attaching to, or painting of the floor, or any other defacement to floors or walls.
-When such damage occurs, the Maker is solely responsible and is liable to the owner of the property so damaged.
+- Damage liability: No drilling of holes, attaching to, or painting of the floor, or any other defacement of floors or walls.
+When such damage occurs, the Maker is solely responsible and is liable to the owner of the damaged property.

-- Signage: A thin cork rail is available at about a 6′ height all around the Rainier and Olympic Rooms.
-You may pin signs to this cork rail or hang signs using S-hooks.
-Other than this rail, signage and/or decorations may not be taped, nailed, tacked, stapled, or otherwise fastened to any wall, ceiling, column, stone, window, drape, or painted surface in any area inside the building or on the premise without advance permission.
+- Signage: Signage and/or decorations may not be taped, nailed, tacked, stapled, or otherwise fastened to any wall, ceiling, column, stone, window, drape, or painted surface in any area inside the building or on the premise without advance permission.
 Your booth might not be against the wall, so you will need to use some other method to display signs, such as a tri-fold “science-fair” type display board on your table.

 - Exits: No exits, fire-fighting equipment, or emergency equipment may be blocked or obstructed under any circumstances.

-- Do not leave purses, laptops, cell phones, or any easily portable items unattended at any time in your booth area.
+Do not leave purses, laptops, cellphones, or any portable items unattended at any time in your booth area.

-- Report any suspicious person or theft in the building immediately to the Maker Faire Committee, and we will notify Security Officers and file an incident report, if applicable.
+Report any suspicious persons or theft in the building immediately to the Maker Faire Staff.
+We will notify Security Officers and file an incident report, if applicable.